Azure/VideoEditorialInTheCloud/MediaComposer-BYOL/README.md

 Edit video content using Media Composer on Azure

-Back up your video content to Nexis on Azure.
+Back up your video content to Nexis on Azure

 # What is Deployed as part of this Solution